Seiko Serial Numbers Complete Guide and Date

 The vast majority of timepieces feature a serial number.
 This is especially true for luxury watches and mechanical watches that are made not only as a means of telling the time but also to appreciate.

 The serial number has a number of different purposes.
 Most important, it helps the manufacturer keep track of each and every single watch they produce.
-But at the same time, the recorded databases of the serial numbers are rarely shared with the public, but used and kept by the company alone.
+But at the same time, the recorded databases of the serial numbers are rarely shared with the public but are used and kept by the company alone.
 This also includes Seiko.

 Seiko watches are equipped with several different numbers.